stacks-network/stacks-blockchain-docker/README.md

 You can run easily run your Stacks node with your own Bitcoin node by adding the flag `bitcoin`.
 This is available only for testnet and mainnet.

-Example: `./manage.sh mainnet up bitcoin`
+Example: `./manage.sh mainnet up bitcoin` or `./manage.sh testnet up bitcoin`

 ## **Accessing the services**